Serapion the Younger

 In the title Simple Medicaments, "simple" means non-compound: a practical medicine most often consisted of a mix of two or more "simples".
 The work was written for physicians and apothecaries.
 In the book's early part, Serapion the Younger classifies substances according to their medicinal properties, and discourses on their actions.
 The remainder and largest part of the book is a compendium of information on individual medicaments quoted from Dioscorides, Galen, and numerous named medieval Arabic writers on medicaments, with relatively brief supporting remarks by himself.

 A partial copy of Serapion's book survives from the medieval era in Hebrew.
-One historian of medieval Arabic medicine, Lucien Leclerc (died 1893), has presented some evidence that the book might have been written in Hebrew, notwithstanding that practically all of the book's information is taken from Arabic literature.
+One historian of medieval Arabic medicine, Lucien Leclerc (died 1893), has presented some evidence that the book might have been written in Hebrew, not withstanding that practically all of the book's information is taken from Arabic literature.

 The Latin translation circulated in the 14th and 15th centuries under the title Liber Serapionis Aggregatus in Medicinis Simplicibus, and Serapionis Aggregatoris de Simplicibus Comentarii, and Liber de Simplicibus Medicamentis, and Liber de Simplici Medicina.
-There is also a manuscript of it in a Latin-to-Italian translation dated 1390-1404 which contains many colour illustrations of plants, and which historians have named the "Carrara Herbal".
+There is also a manuscript of it in a Latin-to-Italian translation dated 1390-1404 which contains many colored illustrations of plants, and which historians have named the "Carrara Herbal".
 Medievally the work was sometimes coupled with the works of the elder Serapion, as they were often supposed to have been the same person.
 After the invention of the printing press, editions were printed in Latin in 1473 (Milan), 1479 (Venice), 1525 (Lyon) and 1531 (Strasburg).
 The edition of 1531 was supervised by the botanist Otto Brunfels.

 Very many lengthy extracts from Serapion's book are recycled in a Latin medicine encyclopedia written by Matthaeus Silvaticus dated 1317, which was itself widely circulated in late medieval Latin and printed many times during the early decades after the invention of the printing press.
 In the early 16th century, leading new botany books by Peter Schöffer (first published 1484), Leonhart Fuchs (1542), Rembert Dodoens (1554), and others, contain information that is explicitly attributed to the book of Serapion (the younger).

 The primary historical interest in Serapion's book arises from the fact that it was widely read by medical-botany scholars in Latin in the years 1300 – 1550 and it had a role in the transmission of medieval Arabic medicinal knowledge to the medieval Latins.
 It is judged today to be inferior to a comparable compilation by Ibn al-Baitar titled Book of Simple Medicaments and Foods dated 1240s.
 Ibn al-Baitar's book in Arabic was not translated to Latin during the medieval era.